 In the past, the Way continued on the promenade along the river, but the route was changed in 2017 to instead take the alley behind the albergue, to the south, and climb up the hill, turning right onto the street called the Aldea Empedron.
 The street was still wet from the rain as we climbed up towards the main road, the AC-115 through town.

 Farther along the main road you come to a giant building that used to be the supermarket, the Dia.
 You can see it in the photo, the building with the bright blue roof.
-Alas, post-pandemic, the Dia is now permanently closed.
-There are sufficient cafés, however on this leg to Pontedeume, so you don't have to carry food if you don't want to.
+It is now an auto body shop.

 When possible, the Camino planners keep you off busy roads, and for a few meters, you are diverted onto this side street, paralleling the AC-112.